Subaru-PFS/spt_target_uploader/docs/docs/validation.md

 ## Validation items

-A input target list is validated against the following items.
+An input target list is validated against the following items.

 ### Filetype